Saint Barthélemy: Musée Territorial de St.-Barthélemy

-Musée Territorial de St.-Barthélemy is a historical museum known as the "St. Barts Municipal Museum" also called the "Wall House" (musée – bibliothèque) in Gustavia, which is located on the far end of La Pointe.
+The Musée Territorial de St.-Barthélemy is a museum known as the "St. Barts Municipal Museum" also called the "Wall House" (musée – bibliothèque) in Gustavia, which is located on the far end of La Pointe.
 The museum is housed in an old stone house, a two-story building that has been refurbished.
 The island's history relating to the French, Swedish and British periods of occupation is well presented in the museum with photographs, maps, and paintings.
 Also on display are ancestral costumes, antique tools, models of Creole houses, and ancient fishing boats.
 It also houses a library.